wp-plugins/calculated-fields-form/README.txt

 A: To disable the dynamic evaluation of the equations in the form, you only should uncheck the option: "Eval dynamically the equations associated to the calculated fields", from the "Form Settings" tab, of form builder.
 But, should be inserted a button with "calculate" type, to evaluate the equations with an direct action of users.

+= Q: I've implemented complex equations, but are not working.
+What can I do? =

+A: The plugin tries to optimize the equations to improves forms performance, and reduce the sequence of equations, but if the equations are not working, I suggest to select any of the calculated field in the form, and untick the option: "Optimize Form Equations"

 = Q: How to send specific fields in the notification emails, and not all form fields? =

 A: The  notification emails can include all fields submitted by the form (&lt;%INFO%&gt;) or specific files (&lt;%fieldname#%&gt;), furthermore, some other special tags.
 Please, visit the following link to get the complete list of tags to include in the email: